Why are you installing a secondary water meter at my residence?

-Utah is growing, but our water supply is not.
-It is challenging to conserve when we don't know how much we're using in the first place.
-Meters communicate use, not only to the community water system, but empower businesses, residents and institutional properties to strive for greater conservation.
-Given that Utah has experienced more drought than high water years in the last decade, secondary metering is essential.
-Water systems throughout the state, as a result, will be installing meters until more than 200,000 connections are completed.
+It’s the law.
+The Utah State legislature mandated the installation of secondary water meters in 2021.
+It’s also one of the most effective means of saving water.
+Secondary water is difficult to conserve when no one knows exactly how much is being used.
+Metering will empower users to be more efficient, and given that Utah has experienced more drought than high water years in the last decade, secondary metering is also essential.
+Water systems throughout the state will be installing more than 200,000 secondary meters.
 Meter installation, combined with public education about responsible water use, has proven to be one of the state's most effective water conservation tools.

-There is no up-front cost for secondary meter installation to property owners.
+There is no up-front cost to property owners in the specific areas covered in the "What's Happening in My Neighborhood" page.
 Secondary water providers are working with state and federal governments to cover the required water meter installation with grants, loans (bonds) and potential user fees.
 Please reach out to your specific provider to learn more about your area.

 No. Meters are now required on all new secondary water connections and existing connections must be upgraded by January 1, 2030.
 In order to accurately measure individual secondary water use in these areas, all services are to be metered.